Musician Guide¶

 choose the correct backend;

-check Helix USB and MIDI;
+check processor USB and MIDI;

 check audio routing;